 The hospital should tell the plan within one business day of any emergency admission.

-Cost share is applied starting the day you are formally admitted as an inpatient in a Hospital or Skilled Nursing Facility.
-Cost share does not apply to the day you are discharged.
+Your cost share starts the day you are admitted as an inpatient in a hospital or skilled nursing facility.
+You have no cost share for the day you are discharged.